-- 1. Complete a minimum of 36 semester hours in accordance with program requirements, maintaining a minimum GPA of 3.0. - 2.
+- 1. Complete a minimum of 36 semester hours in accordance with program requirements, maintaining a cumulative GPA of at least 3.0. - 2.
 Complete all course requirements according to schedule and within six (6) years of initial acceptance.
 Part-time participants must attend two intensives in sequence and take at least one course per semester in order to complete the program in six (6) years. - 3.
-Complete nine (9) semester hours of core courses, and four (4) semester hours of Heritage courses with a minimum grade of B-. - 4.
-Complete nineteen (19) semester hours in the concentration with no grade below B. - 5.
+Complete three (3) semester hours of core courses, and six (6) semester hours of Heritage courses with a minimum grade of B-. - 4.
+Complete twenty-one (21) semester hours in the concentration with no grade below C+ and a GPA of 3.0. - 5.
 Complete a graduation application form by January 31 of the graduating year. - 6.
-Provide two copies of a completed integrated project-resource by February 28 of the graduating year. - Give an oral presentation and make a successful defense of the completed integrated projectresource during the second intensive of the graduating year. - 8.
-Receive a minimum grade of "B" for the overall project by an appointed advisor.
+Provide two copies of a completed integrated project-resource by February 28 of the graduating year. - 7.
+Give an oral presentation and make a successful defense of the completed integrated project-resource during the second intensive of the graduating year.

+8. Receive a minimum grade of "B" for the overall project by an appointed advisor.
 Participants who fail to receive a "B" grade will have only one additional opportunity to meet this requirement.
 Participants will not be able to continue with the degree if a second failure occurs.